-The course starts in September each year and commences with a two day induction module.
-The induction module provides an introduction to the course and aims to help Trainees get to know each other and the Training Programme Directors (TPDs).
+ST3 teaching commences with a two day induction module each September.
+The induction module provides an introduction to the year and aims to help Trainees get to know each other and the Training Programme Directors (TPDs).

-The Course is held at the Postgraduate Medical Centre in the Royal United Hospital Bath.
-Timings are from 09:00 (prompt) to 12.30.
-Attendance is mandatory and Trainees need to attain a minimum 70% attendance record to complete the year.
+Teaching is held at the Postgraduate Medical Centre in the Royal United Hospital Bath.
+Timings are from 09:00am (prompt) to 12.30pm.
+Attendance is mandatory and Trainees need to attain a minimum 70% attendance record.

-By the completion of the year, most of the important topics necessary for general practice will have been covered, while others will have been taught by the Trainees own Educational Supervisor.
+During the course most of the important topics necessary for general practice will have been covered, while others will have been taught by the Trainees own Educational Supervisor.

 The Course Format

 The format of the course is a mixture of small group work and workshop sessions.
-Trainees are expected to contribute by presenting analyses of Clinical Cases, Guidelines and a CSA-based video consultation.
+Trainees are expected to contribute by presenting analyses of Clinical Cases, Guidelines and a patient case.